-Last updated on April 3rd, 2023 at 02:22 pm
+Last updated on January 10th, 2024 at 01:34 pm

 Some small flies and wasps will mimic the black and yellow stripes across their abdomen to give the illusion of danger to potential threats.

-So why do bees have black and yellow stripes?
+why do bees have stripes?

 This simple evolutionary trait has meant that honey bees are much safer while gathering resources like pollen and nectar.

 No, not all bees display black and yellow stripes on their abdomen.
-Even within honey bee colonies, you will find a considerable variety of different coloured bees.
+Even within honey bee colonies, you will find a considerable variety of coloured bees.

 This is primarily due to the drones that the Queen bee chooses to mate with.
 The brood produced by the queen after her mating flight will show the characteristics of the drones she has mated with.